StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-endpoints/add-http-request-endpoint.md

     For more information about configuring SSL, refer to the [Configure SSL](../../../../administration/authentication/ssl.md) topic.

-    Only use certificates from trusted, predefined authorities for secure connections; you can't use custom certificate authorities.
+    Use certificates only from trusted, predefined authorities for secure connections.
+Custom certificate authorities are not allowed.

     You can turn off the **Don't check certificate authority** toggle to bypass certificate validation, but this isn't recommended as it may compromise connection security.